Using a Generator

 Make sure you know how to properly use your generator.

-Read all the directions, contact the manufacturer or a licensed electrician
+Read all the directions, contact the manufacturer or a licensed electrician for help.

-Do not put you or your loved ones at risk of illness or death by using
+Do not put you or your loved ones at risk of illness or death

-a generation improperly.
+by using a generation improperly.

 ♦ Carbon Monoxide Poisoning, Electrocution and Fire are all possible